-This is such an easy dish.
-I call it speedy (yes, you can make it in under 5 minutes!) comfort food.
-It tastes amazing, it’s incredibly nourishing, packed with a great balance of protein, fats and sustaining carbohydrate and is perfect for training.
-It tastes so good, I’m just as happy cooking this up for a post-match Saturday lunch as I am for a dinner party starter.
+An amazing tasting Italian dish to celebrate my listing in the Sunday Times Maserati top 100 game-changing entrepreneurs!
+Like the best Italian food, its brilliance is in its simplicity.
+Speedy (yes, you can make it in under 5 minutes!), comforting, nourishing, packed with a great balance of protein, fats and sustaining carbohydrate, it’s perfect for training.
+It tastes so good, though, it’s good enough to serve as a dinner party starter.
 It’s based on a dish I came across on a visit to Venice – schie con polenta – made with baby shrimps from the Venice lagoon, sauteed with garlic and herbs and served on a bed of soft polenta.
-I reckon the best alternative to these Venetian shrimps are the little vacuum packs of brown shrimps, available in most supermarkets and fishmongers.
+The best alternative to these Venetian shrimps are the little vacuum packs of brown shrimps, available in most supermarkets and fishmongers.
 If you haven’t cooked soft polenta before, it takes literally 1 minute to cook.
 Perfect for time-pressed athletes and their families!

 - 2 tbsp olive oil